-We are independent of the Group in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements that are relevant to our audit of the consolidated financial statements in Argentina.
-We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We are independent of the Group, in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code).
+We have fulfilled all our ethical responsibilities in accordance with the requirements set forth by the IESBA Code.